Katie Brennan

-Junior and state-league football
+Early life, junior and state league football

-Brennan grew up on a large family property in Loganholme, a suburb 29 kilometres south-east of Brisbane but also spent periods of her youth living in England and Dubai.
-She attended high school at Our Lady's College in the suburb of Annerley.
+Brennan was born in Brisbane, Queensland and raised on a large family property in Loganholme, a southeastern suburb 29 kilometres the city.
 She first played Australian rules football at the age of six in Auskick clinics at the Logan City Cobras Football Club.
 Her first game of competitive football came that same year when she filled in for her older brother's under eights side, where she kicked seven goals on debut.
 Brennan continued to play with the Logan Cobras boys through to girls eligibility age cut-off at 15, including in one season where she won a club best and fairest award at under 14s level.
-From there, Brennan moved to the Logan youth girls league before moving up to the senior Queensland Women's League a year later.
+Brennan moved to the Logan youth girls league.

+Brennan first played senior football in the senior Queensland Women's League the following year.
 During her time with Logan, she played part in five consecutive premierships between 2006 and 2010.
 In 2007 and at the age of 14, Brennan was selected to represent the Queensland under-18 side for the first time.
-She would go on to captain the Queensland under-18 team three times between 2008-2010 and gain All-Australian honours in 2009 and 2011.
+She would go on to captain the Queensland under-18 team three times between 2008 and 2010 and gain All-Australian honours in 2009 and 2011.
 She switched to the Yeronga Football Club in 2011 and again tasted premiership success in the Queensland Women's League.
 In her final season of Queensland football, Brennan played for Yeronga but was unable to continue her premiership streak in 2012.
 She moved to Melbourne ahead of the 2013 season at the age of 20 and began playing for the Darebin Falcons in the Victorian Women's Football League (VWFL).
 She would play in her first VWFL premiership that season as Darebin defeated Diamond Creek by 49 points in the grand final.

 Brennan was drafted twenty-second overall by the Western Bulldogs in the 2013 women's draft and played for the club's representative side in exhibition matches through to 2016.
 Brennan was the winner of the Susan Alberti Award for the Western Bulldogs's best female player at the end of the 2015 exhibition season.
 She received the VFL Women's Best and Fairest award and the VFL Women's leading goal-kicker award for her performances in the 2017 state league season including kicking 20 goals across the last three matches of the season.
-This despite an ankle injury that limited part of her season.
+This was despite an ankle injury that limited part of her season.